cdkulat/resume/markdown/resume.md

 2018-2023
 :   **Bachelor of Science in Computer Science, Minor in Software Engineering**; Kennesaw State University

     Completed a full degree track in Computer Science, with an emphasis on user design, algorithm analysis, software testing and quality assurance and other important facets of software engineering such as API design, microservice architecture and networking.

-2007-2010
-:   **BSc, Computer Science and Electrical Engineering**; University of
-    HomeTown (HomeTown)

-    *Minor: Awesomeology*
+Classes taken include Software Testing and QA, Algorithm Analysis, Aritifical Intelligence and Cryptography.
+Final semester of degree consisted of a unique capstone project focused on the development of a solution for a Fortune 20 company.

+2022
+:   **Google IT Support Specialist**; Google & Coursera
+     Studied fundamental skills needed for a career in IT support.
+Topics covered include troubleshooting and customer service, operating systems, networking, system administration, and security.
+Troubleshooted common hardware and software issues, how to resolve them, and gained an understanding of the basic principles of computer networks.
+Curriculum also delved into essential concepts such as virtualization, cloud computing, and data recovery.

 Experience
 ----------

-**Your Most Recent Work Experience:**

-Short text containing the type of work done, results obtained, lessons learned and other remarks.
-Can also include lists and
-links:

-* First item

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.
+**Sales Support at Backyard Playnation, LLC**
+February 2022 - Present

+-   Manage inventory and online content for 3 brands across several multi-billion dollar retailers
+-   Wrote marketing copy and other technical documents for over 20 products, including brand new furniture collections.
+-   Developed automated text extraction and online form submission of purchase orders for Amazon’s Vendor Central using Python

 **That Other Job You Had**